geopython/GeoHealthCheck/docs/install.rst

 .. note::

-  It is strongly recommended to install GeoHealthCheck in a Python ``virtualenv``. a ``virtualenv`` is self-contained and provides the flexibility to install / tear down / whatever packages without affecting system wide packages or settings.
+  It is strongly recommended to install GeoHealthCheck in a Python Virtual Environment.
+  A Virtual Environment is self-contained and provides the flexibility to install / tear down / whatever packages without affecting system wide packages or settings.
+The installation is driven by the standard config file `pyproject.toml`.
-  If installing on Ubuntu, you may need to install the python-dev package for installation to complete successfully.
+  It is recommended to use `pixi <https://pixi.prefix.dev/>`_ to manage the entire installation and further management.

 - Download a GeoHealthCheck release from https://github.com/geopython/GeoHealthCheck/releases, or clone manually from GitHub.

+The following local install works with Python 3.12, other (lower) Python versions may need changes in `pyproject.toml`.

 .. code-block:: bash

-  python3 -m venv ghc && cd ghc
+  python -m venv ghc && cd ghc
-  source ./bin/activate
+  . bin/activate
   git clone https://github.com/geopython/GeoHealthCheck.git
   cd GeoHealthCheck

-  # install Invoke dependency for admin tool
-  pip3 install invoke
+  pip install --no-cache-dir -U pip setuptools wheel Invoke pip install --no-cache-dir -e .

   # setup app
   invoke setup